 Child Protection Orders in St. Louis

-Orders generally prohibit the accused abuser from entering the home where the victim resides or communicate with the victim.
+A child protection order generally prohibits the accused abuser from entering the home where the victim resides or from communicating with the victim.
+Depending on the case:

-- Some orders will outline other prohibited activity.
+- Some protection orders will outline other prohibited activity.

 - This initial order is temporary, until a hearing can be held.

-Within 15 days, a hearing will be held to determine if the ex parte protection will be made into a full order of protection.
+- A hearing will be held within 15 days to determine whether the ex parte order will be made into a full order of protection.

-A full order of protection is issued for a period of time no longer than one year.
+- A full child order of protection may be issued for a time period lasting no more than one year.